creationix/js-git/README.md

 The code that handles this is not packaged as a repo mixin since it spans several independent repos.
 Instead look to the [git-tree](https://github.com/creationix/git-tree) repo for the code.
-It's interface is still slightly unstable and undocumented but is used in production by tedit and my node hosting service that compliments tedit.
+It's interface is still slightly unstable and undocumented but is used in production by tedit and my node hosting service that complements tedit.

 Basically this module allows you to perform high-level filesystem style commands on a virtual filesystem that consists of many js-git repos.
 Until there are